pascoalf/MVeM/README.md

 reverse reads</figcaption>
 </figure>

-Note: You can save the plot in the results, for example, for later use.
+Note: You can save the plot in the results folder, for example, for later use.

 ## Filter and trim reads

 Based on quality profiles, decide the trimming parameters.
-Specifically, *truncLen* is used to trim reads by removing nucleotides at the end of the reads.
-In *truncLen*, the first value corresponds to the trimming of the forward reads and the second is for the reverse reads.
+Specifically, 'truncLen' is used to trim reads by removing nucleotides at the end of the reads.
+In 'truncLen', the first value corresponds to the trimming of the forward reads and the second is for the reverse reads.
 While deciding the trimming, take into account the expected read length of forward and reverse reads, which need, at least, 12 bp to merge at a